pycon-mentored-sprints/community-handbook/docs/mentors/01-index.md

 Welcome Mentored Sprints mentors!
 We are so grateful to have you all onboard :pray:, we would not be able to run Mentored Sprints without your help.
 We have put together a set of docs to guide and help you prepare for the Mentored Sprints.

-!!!info "Getting you ready for mentoring"
+!!!example "Getting you ready for mentoring"
 For your convenience, we have created documentation for both, in-person and online sprints:

     1. **In-person**: Mentoring and preparing yourself and your project for the sprint: [preparing as a mentor](./02-prepare.md).This section provides practical advice on how to prepare and what to do to support your mentees.